 - Any fatalities occur

-Your legal team can use your crash report to glean important data such as:
+Your legal team can use your crash report to gather important data such as:

 - Contact information for the at-fault driver